 For the batter

-Wash and soak Bengal Gram for 3 hours.
-Once they are soaked well and soft, drain completely from water.
+Wash and soak Bengal gram for 3 hours.
+Once they are soaked well and soft, drain completely from the water.
 Take it along with Red chilies, grind to a coarse batter.
-Save a teaspoon of Bengal gram to be mixed as whole.
+Save a teaspoon of Bengal gram to be mixed as a whole.

 Preparing the Banana Blossoms

 Repeat for all the flowers, as you go in, you will find very small flowers, in which the long thick stack is not developed.
 These are used as such.
-Once all the flowers are done, wash them well and drain.
+Once all the flowers are done, wash them well and drain them.

 Normally there are chopped and soaked in the buttermilk to ensure they don't turn dark with exposure to air.
-But they turn dark anyways.
-Buttermilk is made using curds, water and salt.
+But they turn dark anyway.
+Buttermilk is made using curds, water, and salt.

 Boil a pan with 1 cup water, when the water starts boiling, add the chopped blossoms and cook for 2 - 3 mins.
-Drain it in a colander and when its cool, squeeze of the water completely.
-It should be a dry, when you add this to the batter.
+Drain it in a colander and when it's cool, squeeze the water completely.
+It should be dry when you add this to the batter.
 Below is the boiled and squeezed plantain flowers.

-Preparation is same as Masala Vada, only we add the Banana Blossoms in this version.
+Preparation is the same as Masala Vada, only we add the Banana Blossoms in this version.